And A Second Line Of Text Here

 Having been through surgery herself, Colleen knows that surgery itself does not cause weight loss.
 She understands that to be successful with weight loss surgery, you will need to take responsibility for your lifestyle choices.

 If you are not achieving the weight you hoped for, it is worth considering if whether you have taken responsibility to ensure all healthy lifestyle foundations are consistently in place.
-Your food choices, eating patterns, eating technique and your activity levels.
+Food choices, eating patterns, eating technique and your activity levels.
 It is also worth considering how long these foundations have been in place.
-You need to be in this for the long haul?
+You need to be in this for the long haul.

 Robert Collier once said, “Success is the sum of small efforts, repeated day-in and day-out.”